technofocus-pte/fbrcdtafctrydepth/Lab Guides/Use Case 04/Use Case 04.md

     **dataflow1**.

-    ![A screenshot of a computer Description automatically generated](./media/image53.png)
+    ![A screenshot of a computer Description automatically generated](./media/image50.png)

 2. To move ahead with **incremental refresh**, you must have a data that contains a **DateTime**, **Date**, or **DateTimeZone** column that you can use to filter the data.
-In the Bronze table, you Already have a column with Date data type named **IpepPickupDatetime**.
+In the Bronze table, you already have a column with Date data type named **IpepPickupDatetime**.

-3. Also, ensure that the query fully folds, which means that the query is fully pushed down to the source system.
-If the query doesn't fully fold, you need to delete the query so that it fully folds, which you already did in earlier steps of fast copy.
-As the query      now has green indicators representing its fully folded state.
+3. Also, Ensure that the query fully folds, which means that the query is fully pushed down to the source system.
+If the query doesn't fully fold, you need to delete the query so that it fully folds.
+You can ensure the query fully folds by deleting the steps with red indicator in the query editor.

-    ![A screenshot of a computer Description automatically generated](./media/image56.png)
+    ![A screenshot of a computer Description automatically generated](./media/image51.png)

-5. Right-click the **Bronze** table name and select **Incremental refresh** from the menu.
+4. Right-click the **Bronze** table name and select **Incremental refresh** from the menu.

-    ![A screenshot of a computer Description automatically generated](./media/image57.png)
+    ![A screenshot of a computer Description automatically generated](./media/image52.png)

-6. Provide the required settings for incremental refresh.
+5. Provide the required settings for incremental refresh.

-    1. Enable Incremental refresh by clicking on the checkbox.
+    a.
+Enable Incremental refresh by clicking on the checkbox.

-    2. Choose a **DateTime** column to filter by i.e., **IpepPickupDatetime.**
+    b.
+Choose a **DateTime** column to filter by i.e., **IpepPickupDatetime.**

-    3. Extract data from the past- **2 Weeks.**
+    c.
+Extract data from the past- **2 Weeks.**

-    4. Bucket size - **Day**
+    d.
+Bucket size - **Day**

-    5. Only extract new data when the maximum value in this column changes- **IpepPickupDatetime.**
+    e.
+Only extract new data when the maximum value in this column changes- **.**

-    6. Advanced Settings – Enable **require incremental refresh query to fully fold.**
+    f.
+Advanced Settings – Enable **require incremental refresh query to fully fold.**

     Click on **OK** to save the settings.

-    ![A screenshot of a computer Description automatically generated](./media/image58.png)
+    ![A screenshot of a computer Description automatically generated](./media/image53.png)

-7.  **Publish** the Dataflow Gen2.
+6.  **Publish** the Dataflow Gen2.

-    ![A screenshot of a computer Description automatically generated](./media/image59.png)
+    ![A screenshot of a computer Description automatically generated](./media/image54.png)

     After you configure incremental refresh, the dataflow automatically refreshes the data incrementally based on the settings you provided.
 The dataflow only retrieves the data that changed since the last refresh.
     So, the dataflow runs faster and consumes less resources.

 ## Task 5: Connect to a CSV file containing discount data